What to Expect

 This virtual format broadens creative presentation options for students.
 While students still have the option to upload a poster or slideshow to present their experiences, they now have the option to present these experiences through audio, video, or essay, amongst other options.

-Students are able to submit their research and community engagement experiences here now through April 14, 2020 at 11:59 pm.
+Students are able to submit their research and community engagement experiences here now through April 19, 2021 at 9:00 am CT.
 If you are planning to submit a poster for your presentation, you can find more detailed information, guidelines, and resources for creating and submitting it here: Instructions for Creating Posters.
 Multimedia are welcome for submission.

-Presentations submitted to the virtual Undergraduate Research and Engagement Symposium will be accessible to the public here from Saturday, April 18 thorugh Friday, April 24.
+Presentations submitted to the virtual Undergraduate Research and Engagement Symposium will be accessible to the public here starting Saturday, April 24, 2021 and be available for evaluation from campus and community partners until Friday, April 30, 2021.

 Each year at the Undergraduate Research & Engagement Symposium, we recognize outstanding undergraduate scholarship in research and community engagement and the faculty and graduate mentors and community partners who support and and facilitate undergraduate learning during the academic year.
 More information about each of the awards categories, including how to nominate outstanding students, faculty, and community partners, can be found on our awards page.